Abby Sunderland: Second attempt

 Sunderland started her second attempt from Cabo San Lucas on February 6, 2010, intending to complete a solo, non-stop, unassisted circumnavigation in ten legs, departing from and returning to Cabo San Lucas.
 On February 19, 2010, at 3:07 PM PST, thirteen days after departing Cabo San Lucas, Sunderland and Wild Eyes crossed the equator into the South Pacific at 0°N 120.25°W.

 On February 27, 2010, there was media concern for Sunderland's safety because of the 2010 Chile earthquake.
 She was then at 15°S 123°W, some 1860 mi from the quake's epicenter, but the great ocean depth at her location minimized the effect of the resulting tsunami and her team reported she had not "... experienced anything out of the ordinary."

-On March 21, 2010, while sleeping at approximately 2:00 AM local time, she suffered a knock-down and barely avoided an accidental jibe.
+On March 21, 2010, while sleeping at approximately 2:00 AM local time, she suffered a knockdown and barely avoided an accidental jibe.
 On March 31, 2010, Sunderland rounded Cape Horn—the southernmost point of South America—making her the youngest solo sailor to do so.
 She experienced rough seas and heavy winds when approaching, but little wind the last day before Cape Horn.

 On April 24, 2010, Sunderland announced that she would stop at Cape Town for repairs to her autopilot system, ending her non-stop attempt.
 However, she planned to continue the circumnavigation.
 Sunderland had two separate autopilot systems and both failed.
 She was able to swap parts between them to keep one going for a time, but a leak made the repair stop necessary.
 She arrived in Cape Town on May 5, 2010.

 Sunderland departed from Cape Town on Friday, May 21, 2010, defying the superstition against starting a sailing voyage on a Friday, and saying, "I will stop again if I need to."
 By this time, it became likely her arrival in Cabo San Lucas or direct to Marina del Rey would be in August or possibly September.

 Around May 24, 2010, a line got stuck near the top of her mast.
 Sunderland tried to climb the mast but found it too dangerous in the near gale conditions and full darkness, so she sailed throughout that night under reduced sails.